Belle (2021) Review: The Fear of Missing Out is the Real Beast

-Mamoru Hosoda is a techonological optimist.
-Even though he is quick to acknowledge the shortcomings of the alternate, virtual multiverses we all know seem to live, he still believes that inhabiting one of them, can change your life for the better.
-In that case, he is consistent with his earlier output (The Girl Who Leapt through Time, Summer Wars); alternate reality is a better guide for the reality we live in and we cannot cope with, even if it is the U alternate multiverse of the sparkling reworking of Beauty and the Beast theme in 'Belle' (2021, prod.
+Mamoru Hosoda is a technological optimist.
+Even though he is quick to acknowledge the shortcomings of the alternate, virtual multiverses we all now seem to live, he still believes that inhabiting one of them, can change your life for the better.
+In that case, he is consistent with his earlier output (The Girl Who Leapt Through Time, Summer Wars); alternate reality is a better guide for the reality we live in and we cannot cope with, even if it is the U alternate multiverse of the sparkling reworking of Beauty and the Beast theme in 'Belle' (2021, prod.
 Chizu studio).

-Hosoda manifestly (and dazzingly) shows this in his cleverly edited sequences; we pass from the dreary, ordinary school world, in which Suzy is framed almost incessantly behind the school windows, unable to move ; and in the 360 degree-rotated universe of U app, in which she is free as a bird and a lovable singer.
+Hosoda manifestly (and dazzlingly) shows this in his cleverly edited sequences; we pass from the dreary, ordinary school world, in which Suzy is framed almost incessantly behind the school windows, unable to move; and in the 360-degree-rotated universe of U app, in which she is free as a bird and a lovable singer.

-'Belle' moves the fears and the guilt of the original story (and its the 1946 Cocteau and 1991 Disney animated version) from the Beast to the Belle.
-The fear of asserting your identity now becomes Suzu/Belle's own problem, who at the samme time needs to juggle both her need and fear of companionship, and her desire to become independent.
+'Belle' moves the fears and the guilt of the original story (and it's the 1946 Cocteau and 1991 Disney animated version) from the Beast to the Belle.
+The fear of asserting her identity now becomes Suzu/Belle's own problem, and at the same time needs to juggle both her need and fear of companionship and her desire to become independent.
 Hosoda spends a lot of narrative time before actually moving to this, while the film's first act seems a prelude for social media criticism -which it ain't.

-Hosoda's film is less groundbreaking than its theme suggests, and more destined to become an all-time favourite in teenagers and adults alike.
+Hosoda's film is less groundbreaking than its theme suggests and more destined to become an all-time favorite among teenagers and adults alike.
 He navigates with ease the terrain between teenagers and their eventual love initiation into adulthood; the film does feel stuffed at times, and the myriads of avatars and virtual screens in U universe won't really support for long the director's own message about individuality and commitment among a sea of unrecognizable virtual followers (in contrast, the times spent at the Dragon's castle ring the truer of all).
-That said, it is another charming transference into a past which we have learned to forget; his time machine does the trick of saving Suzu's own soul, Dragon's life and attracting our own interest.
+That said, it is another charming transference into a past that we have learned to forget; his time machine does the trick of saving Suzu's own soul, Dragon's life, and attracting our own interest.